youfulife/jepl/README.md

 The rules:

-- double quoted identifiers can contain any unicode character other than a new line
-- double quoted identifiers can contain escaped `"` characters (i.e., `\"`)
-- double quoted identifiers can contain keywords
-- unquoted identifiers must start with an upper or lowercase ASCII character or "_"
+- must start with an upper or lowercase ASCII character or "_"
-- unquoted identifiers may contain only ASCII letters, decimal digits, and "_"
+- may contain only ASCII letters, decimal digits, and "_"

 ```
-identifier          = unquoted_identifier | quoted_identifier
+identifier          = unquoted_identifier
 unquoted_identifier = ( letter ) { letter | digit }
-quoted_identifier   = `"` unicode_char { unicode_char } `"`
 ```

 #### Examples: